Categories

 Conclusion

 Yes, God’s sovereignty does allow him to supernaturally intervene in situations.
 And he can divinely determine to bring about hardship to accomplish his purposes.
-Though these are both biblical concepts, they emerge as exceptions and not the norm.
+And he disciplines us to make us stronger.

 To assert that God’s sovereignty makes him responsible for all the horrible events that happen in our life and in our world misrepresents who he is.
-We must stop blaming him for our disappointments.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.